 I don't mean to keep interrupting you.

-Needed to wear more something to say about that.
+She had something to say about that.

-It's don't be who you are, Al, because who you are is a geek.
+Don't be who you are, Al, because who you are is a geek.

-And it was Naomi Wolf.
+And it was Naomi Wolfe.

-You'll remember there was a it was Esquire Magazine.
+You'll remember there was a, it was Esquire Magazine.

 You may remember this, Sally.